ravi-kumar7/documentation/docs/bank-connect/rest-api.md

 - `transaction_channel`: refer to [this](/bank-connect/appendix.html#transaction-channel) list for possible values.

 ## Web hook <Badge text="New" />
-In case you are using net banking mode, you can also configure a custom web hook.
-This will be invoked whenever extraction process is completed or failed (because of user entering a wrong credentials for example).
+You can also configure a custom web hook to be invoked whenever extraction process is completed or failed (because of extraction failure in manual mode or user entering a wrong credentials for example in net banking mode).

 To configure this, you have to share with us a **valid endpoint**.